davidson16807/sublime_contextual_move/README.md

 ###Why not use Vim?
  See above.
 This is a plugin for mortals.

-###Why not just extend behavior to the arrow keys?
+###Why not just extend behavior to the regular arrow keys?
  Because moving your hand interrupts your workflow.
 I want to keep both hands on the home row for as long as I can.

 ###You changed my favorite hotkey!